oceantracker/oceantracker/docs/_build/html/_sources/info/users_guide/running_ocean_tracker.rst.txt

 .. note::

-    If OceanTracker was istalled with a virtual environment, activate it first.
+    If OceanTracker was installed with a virtual environment, activate it first.
 Eg. in linux, if in dir above OceanTracker package, then:

     ``source ./oceantracker/venv/bin/activate``

+    or windows

+    ``conda activate oceantracker``

 .. include:: ../demos/minimal_example.rst

 Run from parameter file
 ============================